 He has taught executive seminars/courses and/or worked on research projects with numerous firms, such as Dell, ExxonMobil, IRI, TJX, Radio Shack, Telcordia, Khimetriks, Profit-Logic, Monsanto, McKinsey, Ericsson, Council of Insurance Agents & Brokers (CIAB), Met-Life, AT&T, Motorola, Nextel, FP&L, Lucent, Sabre, Goodyear Tire & Rubber Company, Sherwin Williams, Esso International, ExxonMobil, Asahi and numerous law firms.
 He has taught seminars in US, Europe and Asia.

 - Senior Lecturer

-He has published numerous empirical articles in journals such as Marketing Letters, Journal of Interactive Marketing, Business Horizons, Preventive Medicine, Journal of Database Marketing & Customer Strategy Management and the Journal of the Operational Research Society and is a coauthor on the text: Internet Marketing: Reaching Customers Anytime, Anyplace, Any Platform.
+He has published numerous empirical articles in journals such as Marketing Letters, Journal of Interactive Marketing, Business Horizons, Preventive Medicine, International Journal for Media Management, Journal of Database Marketing & Customer Strategy Management and the Journal of the Operational Research Society and has coauthored two books: Email Marketing in a Digital World and Internet Marketing: Reaching Customers Anytime, Anyplace, Any Platform.

 Prior to joining Babson College, Dr. Hanna was on the marketing faculty at the D'Amore-McKim School of Business at Northeastern University and Carroll School of Management at Boston College.
 He has taught a variety of undergraduate, MBA, PhD, and Executive level business courses including marketing research, statistics, digital marketing, social media, marketing communications & branding, marketing principles, marketing strategy, global marketing, and pricing.